TParm/RPI_IO_Logging_TC74/README.md

 # Opdracht1_EmbeddedSystems
-IO logging with C programma and mariaDB database
-Using a TC74 sensor
+IO logging with C programma and writing Sensor dta to mariaDB database Using a TC74 sensor

 ## Run project